haberdashPI/Weber.jl/README.md

 ![Audio-playback Onset Histogram](audio_onset_error.png)

 Note that this level of accuracy is only achieved when moments (e.g. as created by `moment`) occur when they are intended to occur.
-Psychotask will notify you when it is failing to accurately present moments.
+Weber will notify you when it is failing to accurately present moments.
 Such accuracy is probably only possible if you follow the guidelines provided in `addtrial` for generating well timed events.
 Note that timing is usually poor when the experiment first starts.